Avoid Penalties and Other Damage by Complying with California Climate Laws

 Frameworks Utilized

-All emissions must be reported in line with the GHG Protocol—the most widely used greenhouse gas accounting standards.
+All emissions must be reported in line with the GHG Protocol—the most widely used greenhouse gas accounting and reporting standards.

 Location of Reporting Deliverables